yuvalp01/viewings/documentation/Viewings feature/viewing-app.md

 ### **System behavior:**

-* Creates a new apartmentViewing record in “Options to Consider”.
+* Creates a new viewing record in “Options to Consider”.

 * No visit scheduled yet.